onurrozkaan/cryptobar/README.md

 <cryptobar :coin-name-config="['BTC','ETH','XRP']" :coin-type-config="['USD', 'TRY']"/>
 ```
 #### Styling
-#### You can also make cryptobar style as whatever you want.
-The default style of cryptobar is like as in the gif.
-In style options every color values you can put in, like hex, rgb code or directly color name.
+#### The cryptobar can be re-styled to your preferred colors.
+Default style of the cryptobar is as in the gif above.
+For re-styling you can put in any color value such as, hex, rgb or direct color name.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/39852038/49645349-9465ba80-fa2c-11e8-94ea-fa6cc96fda74.png"/>